PDAL/PDAL/doc/stages/filters.projpipeline.md

 # filters.projpipeline

 The projpipeline filter applies a coordinates transformation pipeline.
-The pipeline could be specified as PROJ string (single step operation or multiple step string starting with +proj=pipeline), a WKT2 string describing a CoordinateOperation, or a “<urn:ogc:def:coordinateOperation:EPSG::XXXX>” URN.
+The pipeline could be specified as PROJ string (single step operation or multiple step string starting with +proj=pipeline), a WKT2 string describing a CoordinateOperation, or a `<urn:ogc:def:coordinateOperation:EPSG::XXXX>` URN.

 ```{note}
 The projpipeline filter does not consider any spatial reference information.